ampproject/amphtml/extensions/amp-iframe/amp-iframe.md

 Iframes can send a `send-intersections` message to their parents to start receiving IntersectionObserver style [change records](https://wicg.github.io/IntersectionObserver/#intersectionobserverentry) of the iframe's intersection with the parent viewport.

+*Note: In the following examples, we assume the script is in the created iframe, where `window.parent` is the top window.
+If the script lives in a nested iframe, change `window.parent` to the top AMP window.*

 *Example: iframe `send-intersections` request*

 ```javascript